Type-safe bitwise operations - TL;DR

 operator&(E, E) -> E

-where at least one of the arguments is enabled and both are implicitly convertible to an integer type are deleted.
+where at least one of the arguments is enabled for Boost.Flags and both are implicitly convertible to an integer type are deleted.

 operator|